Admission to Towson University is competitive. If you're wondering how your application

 - SAT or ACT Scores

 We require our applicants to take either the SAT or ACT.
-The average old SAT score
+The average SAT score is

 - College Essay